mariaronning/pu/README.md

 To see our website visit https://feedbot-7494b.firebaseapp.com/ in a Chrome browser.
 Some features are not available in other browsers.

 ### For further development:
-In order to further develop our project you need to clone our git repository found at: https://github.com/mariaronning/pu.
+In order to further develop our project you need to clone our git repository found at: https://github.com/mariaronning/pu and have node js installed on your computer.
 Then you need to run:
 ```
     $ npm install
     $ npm install -g bower